wp-plugins/easy-ads-lite/readme.txt

 *Easy Ads* is the freely distributed version of a premium plugin.
 The [Pro version](http://buy.thulasidas.com/easy-ads "Pro version of the Easy Ads plugin for $8.95") gives you even more features.

 1. In the Pro version you have an *Admin* (Control Panel) tab with:
- - Option to selectively activate or deactivate various ad providers (in the *Admin* Tab).
+ - Option to selectively activate or deactivate various ad providers in the *Admin* Tab, so that you can have only AdSense, or only Chitika, if you so choose.
  - More information about ad positions and slots (as an image in the *Admin* Tab).
  - Option to set number of ad slots per position.
  - New commands (in the *Admin* Tab) to *Reset All Options*, *Drop All Options* or *Migrate Options* to a new plugin version.